SAP-archive/data-intelligence-codejam-exercises/exercise/chat/readme.md

 }
 ```

-This code is simple, but shows important elements of the API of the custom JS operator:
+This code is simple, but shows important elements of an API of a custom JS operator:
 1. For every input on the port `in` the `onInput` callback function is called,
-2. Only `polarity` attribute of the received `str` received on the input port is then sent to the `out` port.
+2. Only `polarity` attribute of the `str` received on the input port is sent to the `out` port.

 Connect Wiretap's `out` port to `in` port of Blank JS Operator.

 ### Add Histogram operators
-You will use use built-in Histogram Plotter.
-Two operators from Utilities group are required for that, so add them to the graph:
+You will use the built-in Histogram Plotter.
+Two operators from **Utilities** group are required for that, so add them to the graph:
 1. **Histogram Plotter**
 2. **Histogram**